PiSupply/PiJuice/Hardware/README.md

 PiJuice allows for multiple ways of providing power to its battery and to the Raspberry Pi.
 When deciding whether to use the Pi's micro USB or the PiJuice micro USB you need to take into consideration the following:
 * **Powering from the Pi's micro USB**
     - Powering from the Pi's input is more efficient, this is usually an advantage in UPS applications, but the maximum charger input from the GPIO pins is 1.5A.
-    - Requires installation of the spring / pogo pin to do timed wake ups of the Pi and to use SW1 to wake the Pi
 * **Powering from the PiJuice's micro USB**
     - Powering via the PiJuice micro USB offers a wider input voltage range.
     - Additionally the maximum current from HAT USB micro is 2.5A, but it needs to go through two regulators to power the Raspberry Pi and is hence less efficient.
 This input should be used in most battery powered applications and harvesting sources like solar panels.